sav-che/TL-2/Authors/Bernard, Charles (Jean) {std. C. Bernard} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 105](https://www.biodiversitylibrary.org/item/103859#page/115/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 105](https://www.biodiversitylibrary.org/page/33265302) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bernard, Charles Jean {std.
 C. Bernard}|first entry]] for this author

 ### Author

 \* Bernard, Charles \[Jean\] (1876-1967), Swiss botanist, studied biology at the University of Geneva, Dr. phil.
-1903, employed at the herbaria at Geneva (1897-1902) and Berlin, custodian at the Leiden Rijksherbarium 1903-1904, chief of the Treub Laboratory at Buitenzorg (Bogor, Java) 1906, director of the Buitenzorg Tea Experiment Station 1907-1928, director of the Department of Agriculture of the Dutch East Indies 1928-1933; from 1933 in retirement in Switzerland 1933-1945; founder of IUCN 1948, ultimately in Amsterdam. (*C. Bernard*).
+1903, employed at the herbaria at Geneva (1897-1902) and Berlin, custodian at the Leiden Rijksherbarium 1903-1904, chief of the Treub Laboratory at Buitenzorg (Bogor, Java) 1906, director of the Buitenzorg Tea Experiment Station 1907-1928, director of the Department of Agriculture of the Dutch East Indies 1928-1933; from 1933 in retirement in Switzerland 1933-1945; founder of IUCN 1948, ultimately in Amsterdam.
+**Abbreviated name**: *C. Bernard*

 #### Herbarium and types